-The great thing about modern day jump starters like this one is that they’re small and have many different features.
-I’ve seen many of these jump starters with flashlights and ways to charge usb devices.
+The great thing about modern-day jump starters like this one is that they’re small and have many different features.
+I’ve seen many of these jump starters with flashlights and ways to charge USB devices.

-Dock Line – Anchor – Fenders
+Boating Dock Line – Anchor – Fenders

 Every boat needs dock line, fenders, and an anchor.
 What you buy depends on what size boat you have.